What Happens If You Fail Basic Training

 • Discharge from the military due to failure in basic training can have significant impacts on a recruit’s future career prospects.

-🔥Trending: What Happens If You Accidentally Eat Aluminum Foil
+🔥Trending: What Happens If You Eat Expired Grated Parmesan Cheese

 It’s important to note that basic training is not designed to be easy.
 Its purpose is to ensure recruits are ready to serve in the military and to eliminate those who are not prepared.
 Medical issues, among other factors, can contribute to a recruit’s failure to complete basic training successfully.